GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 time, allowing you to do whatever kind of operation you want to do on it.
 The reader plus the other processing code that goes along with it is called a **consumer**.

 The next construct in this context is called a **controller**.
-Each reader has an associated controller that, as the name suggests, allows you to control the stream.
+Each readable stream has an associated controller that, as the name suggests, allows you to control the stream.

 Only one reader can read a stream at a time; when a reader is created and starts reading a stream